dominik-stec/BoardGame_backend_ExpressJS_PJA/README.md

 <!-- LICENSE -->
 ## License

 This project has not a license.
 All rights are reserved and it is not Open Source or free.
-You cannot modify or redistribute this code without explicit permission from the copyright holder.
-Because projects I realised are my materials from PJATK studies.
+You cannot modify or redistribute this code without explicit permission from the copyright holder, because projects I realised are my materials from PJATK studies.
 See `LICENSE` for more information.